mre-code/groovysql/README.md

 Specifying the dbClass in the config file is optional.
 GroovySQL uses a default dbClass based on the dbScheme but if a dbClass is provided then it will override the default.
-The dbOptions values are concatenated together with ampersands (&) and included in the JDBC URL generated to connect to the database.
+The dbOptions values are concatenated together with ampersands (&) and appended to the generated JDBC URL as parameters to connect to the database.
 The opt1/opt2/opt3 identifiers serve to avoid key duplication and control ordering (in case that was important).
-Any identifiers could be used instead, e.g. a/b/c.
+Any identifiers could be used instead, e.g. a/b/c instead of opt1/opt2/opt3.

 This example generates a connection JDBC URL of:

-    jdbc:denodo://dbhost.mydomain.com:9999/itemdb&queryTimeout=1500&chunkTimeout=10&chunkSize=500
+    jdbc:denodo://dbhost.mydomain.com:9999/itemdb?queryTimeout=1500&chunkTimeout=10&chunkSize=500

 File: item-extract.sql